-The V-shaped Satellite Terminal at Barcelona Airport is set in front of the existing T1 Terminal and has the current control tower to one side.
-The shape and placement of the new terminal was so designed as to optimize the number of aircraft received as established by AENA (Spanish Airports Authorities).
-It shall free up the air field so allowing the necessary taxiing and parking of aircraft in the apron and as far away as possible from the Control Tower.
+The Satellite Building at Barcelona Airport is V-shaped and is located in front of the Terminal Building on one side and next to the existing Control Tower on the other.
+The shape of the terminal was so decided as to receive the maximum number of airplanes established by AENA leaving the flight paths with the taxiways and the necessary remote parking as far as possible from the Control Tower.

-• Basement PS1, where the main service areas may be found along with the People Mover station which connects up with the existing T1 Terminal.
+- Basement PS1, where the main installations are located and the People Mover which connects with the existing T1 Terminal.

-• Floors P00 and P10, which are the main Airport areas (Passport control, boarding gate access, baggage collection and commercial areas).
+- Floors P00 and P10, which are the main Airport areas; Passport Control, Preboarding areas, baggage reclaim and shopping precinct.

-• Mezzanine floors P20, P30 and P40, where the VIP areas and installations may be found.
+- Mezzanine Floors P20, P30 and P40, where the VIP areas and installations are located.

-The satellite building has a 9X9m grid layout which adapts to the geometry of the curved edges of the slabs and the openings which are necessary for the transit of installations.
+The Satellite Building has a span layout of 9.0m x 9.0m which adapts to the curved geometry of the slabs and the openings which are necessary for installations.

-Following on from the criteria established in the construction of Terminal T1, a project also fulfilled by Fhecor Ingenieros Consultores, the structure considered for levels P00 and P10 in the Satellite Building, mainly has circular concrete columns supports and 0.45m deep reinforced concrete slabs.
-The structure has sufficient stiffness as the result of the sum of all the columns and stair and lift wells, to withstand seismic actions.
+Continuing with the criteria established for Terminal T1, a Project also fulfilled by Fhecor Ingenieros Consultores, the structure projected for the Satellite Building has circular concrete columns and 0.45m deep reinforced concrete slabs on floors p00 and p10.
+To withstand seismic actions the structure has the accumulated stiffness from all the columns, stairwells and liftwells.

-From level P10 the columns are steel cylinders upon which the upper level slabs rest (P20, P30 y P40).
-These are 0.12m deep composite slabs which are set upon a system of steel braces and beams which form frames in conjunction with the columns so as to withstand the seismic actions along with the vertical cores.
+From level p10 the columns are steel cylinders upon which the upper slabs rest (P20, P30 y P40).
+These are 0.12m deep composite slabs which are supported on a system of steel tie-beams which form frames with the columns to withstand seismic action along with the vertical cores.

-The roof is curved in shape, similar to that of the aircraft docking area in Terminal 1.
-Special care has been taken care in the design of the curved areas at the edges of the building so as to guarantee the best possible visibility of the aircraft
+The roof is curved, similar to that of the Terminal T1 Dock.
+The design has taken overall care of the curve at the ends to guarantee the greatest visibility possible of the aircraft.